NanomatchGmbH/nanoscope-docs/docs/source/getting_started/quick_start.rst

            :align: center

     3. **ESAnalysis**

         * In the ``General`` tab of the ESAnalysis module, adapt the following:
             * `Morphology`: `Deposit3/outputs/structurePBC.cml` (again using the rightmost button)

+        * For **Test Runs** only or if the absolute energy levels is not important:
-            * For a quick test, disable computation of absolute values and compute disorder and couplings only for a small shell
+            * Disable computation of absolute values and compute disorder and couplings only for a small shell

         .. list-table::
            :widths: 50 50